 Sustainable and efficient

 The great energy efficiency of the cogeneration plants is due to the use of the heat generated as a by-product of electricity generation, saving the primary energy of the system.
-By producing electricity and consuming it in the same facility, energy loss is avoided, achieving greater overall energy efficiency.
+By producing electricity with the cogeneration power generator and consuming it in the same facility, energy loss is avoided, achieving greater overall energy efficiency.

 Cogeneration refers to the simultaneous production of two or more types of energy in a single integrated process.
 Typically, electricity and heat are produced, although it could also be mechanical energy, heat and/or cooling.
 Cogeneration is used in industry for heat-intensive and electro-intensive processes, as well as in large buildings where heat can be used for heating systems, for cooling through absorption systems, and for domestic hot water in large shopping centres, hospitals, etc.